A long-haired woman on a Zoom conference call

 04 Conference platform

-A help desk Zoom room, with a static link maintained throughout the conference, will be available to assist you with any problems joining sessions.
-You will also be able to get in touch by email during the conference: virtualconferences@bisa.ac.uk
+We will be available to assist you with any problems joining sessions.
+Please get in touch by email during the conference: virtualconferences@bisa.ac.uk.
+The email account will be monitored throughout the conference sessions and before each session begins.

 Further information will be provided to registered attendees prior to the conference.
 You should also read the conference Code of conduct and online participation.